PHOSPHORUS EFFICIENT PASTURES

 The project builds on research that has shown that P accumulation in a grazing system soil is significantly reduced when it is managed at a lower soil test P concentration (Simpson et al. 2015), and on work that has identified high-yielding pasture legumes with lowered P requirements (Sandral et al. 2015).
 Together, these innovations mean that low-P grazing systems are now within reach.
 The novel pasture systems will also reduce the risks of P loss from agriculture to the natural environment and will reduce input costs.

-Specific outcomes to be delivered by the project include:
+Specific outcomes that were to be delivered by the project include:

 (i) Development of low-P pasture systems based on highly P-efficient serradellas (Ornithopus spp.), using a combination of farmer-participatory and traditional research.